-Emma from Slow Skin Co and I, hosted Alexx to speak in Newcastle last year about living low tox.
+Emma from Slow Skin Co and I, hosted Alexx to speak in Newcastle in 2019 about living low tox.
 Here was another step forward on my low tox journey.

 One thing leads to the next.
 I enrolled in Alexx’s inaugural Low Tox Method course.
 And there we are – how I’ve become your approved Low Tox Life Coach!